 Through interdisciplinary and collaborative practice arrangements, the UF College of Pharmacy is a national leader in developing and evaluating innovative clinical pharmacy practice models, including pharmacogenomics and precision medicine.
 The shared responsibility model partners clinical pharmacists with academic clinicians to strengthen the education of future pharmacists and increase scholarly activity.
 Innovative use of collaborative practice plans, both internal and external to UF Health, creates new training opportunities for pharmacists, generates clinical revenue and serves as a template for other academic institutions.

-In 2021, the college formalized an alliance with the Shell Point Retirement Community in Fort Myers, Florida, to launch a telehealth anticoagulation consultation service.
-Clinical pharmacists at the UF College of Pharmacy’s Orlando campus provide medication consultations via video conferencing and work closely with on-site medical providers at Shell Point to optimize care.
-The college plans to expand the innovative telehealth model in 2022 to provide Shell Point residents with additional pharmacy services, including polypharmacy.
+In 2022, the college expanded its alliance with the Shell Point Retirement Community in Fort Myers, Florida, to launch a polypharmacy telehealth consultation service – in addition to its existing anticoagulation service.
+In this service model, clinical pharmacists at the UF College of Pharmacy’s Orlando campus provide medication consultations via videoconferencing and work closely with on-site medical providers at Shell Point to optimize care.